Manchester United report: Cristiano Ronaldo set for showdown transfer talks

 And Jorge Mendez, the forward's agent, has struggled to find a buyer for a player who is approaching the end of his career and commands a huge salary.

-Bayern Munich (opens in new tab), Chelsea (opens in new tab) and Paris Saint-Germain (opens in new tab) are among the club who have ruled themselves out of a move for Ronaldo, who will not be returning to Real Madrid either.
+Bayern Munich (opens in new tab), Chelsea (opens in new tab) and Paris Saint-Germain (opens in new tab) are among the clubs who have ruled themselves out of a move for Ronaldo, who will not be returning to Real Madrid (opens in new tab) either.

 Atletico Madrid (opens in new tab) are thought to be interested but are finding it difficult to make the finances work.